 We may not have lost our material wealth due to a proud heart.
 We may not have lost a wife and child to alcoholism.
 We may not have lost the use of our limbs because of an accident.
 We may not have suffered the unexpected death of a spouse.
-We may not have had our mortality threatened by an untimely diagnosis.
+We may not have our mortality threatened by an untimely diagnosis.
 We may not have lost a child or children to premature death.
-Perhaps our heart is simply bruised, wounded, or broken and in need of repair.
-Perhaps the firestorms of life have simply consumed our resources, and with this, our hope.
-Perhaps we have wanted to believe that there is a place called ease.
-We may have wasted hours in search of a shortcut to abundance, and in the process, drained our resources and energy.
+Perhaps our heart is simply badly bruised, wounded or broken and in need of repair.

+Perhaps the fire storms of life have simply consumed our resources, and with them, our hope.
+Perhaps we have wanted to believe that there is a place called ease, and we have wasted hours in search of a shortcut to abundance, away from this seemingly endless journey that has drained our resources and our energy.

-Maybe we are one of the rare ones who have independently and courageously made the decision to take on life's lessons and become better people.
+Maybe we are one of the rare ones who have independently and courageously made the decision to take on life's lessons and become a better person.
 It doesn't matter how we got to our pivotal moment of surrender.
-What matters is that we are here, ready to intentionally create a different outcome!
+What matters is that we are here!